julesfern/angryamoeba.co.uk/_jekyll_singlecell/_posts/2009-05-05-The-Internet-Mapping-Project.markdown

 <a href="http://www.flickr.com/photos/angryamoeba/3597068559/sizes/l/"><img src="http://files.angryamoeba.co.uk/crap/imapmed.png" /></a>

-<small>*which means I would, under the reign of my former teacher, have lost marks for failing to add artistic flair to what is intended to be a scientific topic.</small>
+*which means I would, under the reign of my former teacher, have lost marks for failing to add artistic flair to what is intended to be a scientific topic.

 [kk]: http://www.kk.org